home > indexing

 Another reason that something might sort in an awkward position is because you have characters or formatting that is getting in the way.
 For example, the entry {XE "Washington: presidency of"} will sort before {XE "Washington:biography of"} because of that extra little space before the word presidency, after the colon.
 You need to learn to not type extra spaces in your index entries.

-If your a knowledgeable indexer, you know that subentries should be sorted by first important word.
+If you're a knowledgeable indexer, you know that subentries should be sorted by first important word.
 For example, the subentry "of Delaware" should be sorted under D, not o.
 Word doesn't know this.
 You must manually instruct word how this subentry should be sorted.
 Instructions on doing this is below.
 Also, remember that if you manually override the sorting for a subentry that appears more than once throughout your index, you need to manually override all of them to have them sort together.

 Another result of ASCII-based sorting is that nonalphabetic characters (numbers and symbols) don't necessary sort in the relative order that you want.
 For example, you might prefer that the & symbol appear before the $ symbol.
 They might also appear at the top of your index before the A entries, at the bottom of your index after the Z entries, or some combination of both.
 To make sure that your nonalphabetic entries appear where you want them to appear, you will need to override what Word wants to do.
 Instructions on how to do that are below.